 Most Important Points To Remember

-Make sure you have a car emergency kit which includes jump leads in case of battery failure.
+- Make sure you have a car emergency kit that includes jump leads in case of battery failure.

 How To Prepare An Old Car For A Long Trip

 You’ve got the perfect road trip planned, so now it’s time to prepare that old car for your long-distance trip!